The Amplituhedron BCFW Triangulation: Surjectivity

-We turn to the 'Moreover' part.
-By the above proof Also by that proof, every point in $S_a$ or in an internal boundary $S_{a;i}$ maps to an internal point of $K.$ Write Then $S'\setminus S$ is the union of boundary components of dimensions at most $n-2.$ Assume by way of contradiction that there exists $p\in\partial K\setminus f(\overline{S}).$ Take a small neighborhood $U$ of $p$ which does not intersect $f(\overline{S})=\overline{f(S)}.$ Then Since $p$ is a boundary point, and $K$ is the closure of an open set, we can find $q_1\in\text{int}(U\cap K),$ and $q_2\in U\setminus K.$ As in the proof of the previous part of the proposition, Lemma~\ref{lem:transversality} guarantees the existence of a path in $U$ which connects $q_1,q_2$ and does not pass through $f(S'\setminus S).$ But again by the same argument of the above proof, this path cannot escape from $K,$ which is a contradiction to the choice of $q_2.$ \end{proof} \begin{rmk} The proof of the above proposition shows that the first item, the separation, can be weakened to just assuming that $S_a$ and $S_b$ are \emph{locally separated} near their common internal boundary, for every pair of cells that have an internal boundary, where by local separation we mean that the outward normals of the internal boundary with respect to $S_a$ and $S_b$ are pointing oppositely. \end{rmk}
+We turn to the 'More-over' part. {Every point in a shared boundary $S_{a;i}$ maps to an internal point of $K,$ by the gluing procedure above.
+Thus the shared boundaries in the sense of this proposition indeed map to the interior of $K.$} {Since $f(\bigcup _{a\in A}S_a)\subseteq\text{int}(K),$ and $f(\bigcup _{a\in A}\overline{S_a})=K,$ which is what we just showed,} Write Then $S'\setminus S$ is the union of boundary components of dimensions at most $n-2.$ Assume by way of contradiction that there exists $p\in\partial K\setminus f(\overline{S}).$ Take a small neighborhood $U\subset N$ of $p$ which does not intersect $f(\overline{S})=\overline{f(S)}.$ Then Since $p$ is a boundary point, and $K$ is the closure of an open set, we can find $q_1\in\text{int}(U\cap K),$ and $q_2\in U\setminus K.$ As in the proof of the previous part of the proposition, Lemma~\ref{lem:transversality}, with {$M=U$ and $N_1,\ldots N_r$ are $f(S_{a;i})\cap U,$ for the different strata $S_{a;i}$ (note that for the strata which compose $S,$ $f(S_{a;i})\cap U=\emptyset$),} guarantees the existence of a path in $U$ which connects $q_1,q_2$ and does not pass through $f(S'\setminus S).$ This path cannot escape from $K,$ as can be seen by repeating the argument from the previous part of the proposition.
+But this is a contradiction, since $q_2\notin K.$ \end{proof} \begin{rmk} The proof of the above proposition shows that the first item, the separation, can be weakened to just assuming that $S_a$ and $S_b$ are \emph{locally separated} near their shared boundary, for every pair of cells that have share a boundary component, where by local separation we mean that the outward normals of the shared boundary, with respect to $S_a$ and $S_b,$ are pointing oppositely. \end{rmk}

-\begin{proof}[Proof of Theorem~\ref{thm:surj}] The proof follows Proposition~\ref{prop:criterion_for_surj}, once we verify its assumptions.
+\begin{proof}[Proof of Theorem~\ref{thm:surj}] The proof follows from Proposition~\ref{prop:criterion_for_surj}, once we verify its assumptions.
 More precisely, we verify that for $f=\Z,$ the amplituhedron map, $B\subset\Gr_{k,n}$ being some open neighborhood of $\overline{L}$ for $L=\Gr^{>}_{k,n},$ $N=\Gr_{k,k+4}$ and $\{S_a\}_{a\in A}$ being the BCFW cells, the assumptions of Proposition~\ref{prop:criterion_for_surj} hold.
 The conclusion is that the closure of images of the BCFW cells covers $K=\Ampl_{n,k,4}.$